manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 required for the SENTENCE and PARAGRAPH operators to work.
 Sentence boundary detection is based on plain text analysis, so you only need to set ``index_sp = 1`` to enable it.
-Paragraph detection is however based on HTML markup, and happens in the `HTML stripper <html_strip>`.
+Paragraph detection is however based on HTML markup, and happens in the :ref:`HTML stripper <html_strip>`.
 So to index paragraph locations you also need to enable the stripper by specifying ``html_strip = 1``.
 Both types of boundaries are detected